dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ![F1](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Fig1.jpg)

-This section deals with the first filtering steps, which include screening sequence records for taxon names and gene/marker/locus identity.
+This section deals with the first filtering steps, which include screening sequence records for taxon names and locus identity.
 To run these steps in **SuperCRUNCH**, you will need to provide a fasta file of downloaded nucleotide sequence records, a file containing a list of taxa, and a file containing a list of loci and associated search terms.
 Information on obtaining these files is provided in the section above.
 The `Taxa_Assessment.py` and `Rename_Merge.py` scripts are optional, but highly recommended. `Taxa_Assessment.py` identifies all valid and invalid taxon names contained within the starting fasta file. `Rename_Merge.py` is an optional data cleaning step that can be used to replace invalid taxon names with updated valid names for corresponding  sequence records.
 This relabeling step allows these records to pass the taxonomy filter in `Parse_Loci.py`, rather than be discarded.
 The original or updated fasta file is processed using `Parse_Loci.py`.
 For each locus included, a fasta file is produced.
 These fasta files contain records with valid taxon names that matched one or more of the search terms for the locus.

 ---------------

 ### Taxa_Assessment.py <a name="TA"></a>

-The goal of this script is to search through records in a fasta file of NCBI nucleotide sequences to determine whether or not they contain a taxon name present in the user-supplied taxon list.
-The taxon names list can contain a mix of species (binomial name) and subspecies (trinomial name) labels, and searches are not case-sensitive.
+The goal of this script is to search through records in a fasta file of NCBI nucleotide sequences to determine whether or not they contain a taxon name present in the description line that matches a taxon name in the user-supplied taxon list.
+The taxon names list can contain a mix of species (binomial name) and subspecies (trinomial name) labels.

-Two output fasta files are written to the specified output directory: one containing only records with valid taxon names (*Matched_Taxa.fasta*), and one containing records with invalid taxon names (*Unmatched_Taxa.fasta*).
-The accession numbers for each of these fasta files are also written to separate files (*Matched_Records_Accession_Numbers.log*, *Unmatched_Records_Accession_Numbers.log*).
-Two log files are written which contain lists of the valid (*Matched_Taxon_Names.log*) and invalid taxon names (*Unmatched_Taxon_Names.log*) found across all records.
-The *Unmatched_Taxon_Names.log* file can be used to create the file needed to relabel taxa in the `Rename_Merge.py` script.
+Two output fasta files are written to the specified output directory: one containing only records with valid taxon names (`Matched_Taxa.fasta`), and one containing records with invalid taxon names (`Unmatched_Taxa.fasta`).
+The accession numbers for each of these fasta files are also written to separate files (`Matched_Records_Accession_Numbers.log`, `Unmatched_Records_Accession_Numbers.log`).
+Two log files are written which contain lists of the valid (`Matched_Taxon_Names.log`) and invalid taxon names (`Unmatched_Taxon_Names.log`) found across all records.
+The `Unmatched_Taxon_Names.log` file can be used to create the base file needed to relabel taxa in the `Rename_Merge.py` script.

 The decision to include or exclude subspecies labels is up to the user, and can be specified using the `--no_subspecies` flag.
 For a thorough explanation of how taxonomy searches are conducted and how this flag affects this step (and others), please see below.
+For all searches the sequence description line and the supplied taxon name are converted to uppercase, so the list of taxon names is not case-sensitive.

 #### Basic Usage: